Register your Information for Free Stone Samples Sent Express to You!

 The right hardwood for your stacked stone fireplace is crucial for optimal performance and efficiency.
 The primary factors include:

-• Heat Output: Hardwoods like oak and ash are known for their high heat output, essential for maintaining a warm and comfortable environment.
+• Heat Output: Hardwoods like oak and ash are known for their high heat output, which is essential for maintaining a warm and comfortable environment.
 These woods burn hotter and longer, reducing the need for constant refuelling.

 • Burn Time: A longer burn time means less frequent tending to the fire, allowing you to enjoy a relaxing atmosphere without interruption.
 Hardwoods generally burn longer than softwoods due to their dense structure, making them ideal for sustained heating.